VCDBN/prog6221-part-1-ST10083156/README.md

 ##Code functionality

 The app persists the data entered only while active, meaning the recipe does not get stored in memory when the application is deactivated.
-The application prompts users for input on the number of ingredients and steps as well as the name, quantity and unit of measurement of the ingredients
+The application prompts users for input on the number of ingredients and steps as well as the name, quantity and unit of measurement of the ingredients.